mcraiha/AUDALF/SPECIFICATIONS.md

 Unless said otherwise, all sections, indexes, variables etc. SHOULD align to 8 byte (64 bit) sections.

-AUDALF allows padding between [Index](Index) and Key + Value pairs, and padding after every Key + Value pair
+AUDALF allows padding between [Index](#Index-section) and Key + Value pairs, and padding after every Key + Value pair

 Padding SHOULD be **0x00** (zeroes).

+Whole AUDALF payload is NOT needed for parsing single key and value pair.

 &nbsp;